chryswoods/siremol.org/chryswoods.com/parallel_python/map.md

 [5.196152422706632, 5.196152422706632, 5.196152422706632]
 ```

-The standard `map` function behaves exactly like your
+The standard `map` function behaves very similar to your
-hand-written `mapper` function, returing a list containing
+hand-written `mapper` function, returing an iterator containing
 the result of applying your function to each item of data.

 One advantage of `map` is that it knows how to handle multiple arguments.
 For